310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 “in our [religion], [god] was the one who decided what is the ‘correct’ thing to do.”

-“what is ‘right’ to do, what is ‘wrong’ to do — [god] decided those things time and time again.”
+“what is ‘right’, what is ‘wrong’ — [god] decided those things time and time again.”

 “it is us gods who decided it all.”
 {% endbubble %}